France (Western Europe)

 Motor information to keep in mind:

 Vehicles drive on the right in France.
 The minimum age to drive in France is 18, but for rentals, the age is typically 21.
-However, some companies may have higher age requirements or impose surcharges for drivers under 25.
-Many cities (including Paris, Lyon and Grenoble) require a Crit’Air (Clean air zone) emissions sticker to enter low-emission zones.
-Apply in advance (cost ~€3–5) to avoid fines.
+However, some companies may have higher age requirements or impose surcharges to drivers under 25.
+UK drivers don't need an International Driving Permit (IDP) to drive in France for short visits, unless they have an older paper licence.

 Fuel: